kelsey9649/cas-addon-yaml-services-registry/README.md

       !regexAttributeFilter - maps to org.jasig.cas.services.support.RegisteredServiceRegexAttributeFilter
   ```

-  This example: `!defaultAttributeFilter []` instantiates mapped object with the default, no-arg constructor, whereas this one:
-  `!regexAttributeFilter ["https://.+"]` instantiates a corresponding object with one argument constrcutor with the value of the argument
-  in the brakets.
+Within the examples: `!defaultAttributeFilter []` instantiates the mapped class with the default, no-arg constructor, whereas this one: `!regexAttributeFilter ["https://.+"]` instantiates the mapped class with one argument constructor with the value of the argument in the brakets.

 * ###Define beans

-  Make sure to delete an existing `serviceRegistryDao` bean definition and define the following beans (in `WEB-INF/spring-configuration/serviceRegistry.xml` for example):
+  Make sure to delete any existing `serviceRegistryDao` bean definitions and define the following beans (in `WEB-INF/spring-configuration/serviceRegistry.xml`) For example:

 ```xml
   <?xml version="1.0" encoding="UTF-8"?>